307 Temporary Redirect redirect status response code indicates that the resource requested has been temporarily moved to the URL given by the

 The method and the body of the original request are reused to perform the redirected request.
 In the cases where you want the method used to be changed to

-See Also instead.
+See Other instead.
 This is useful when you want to give an answer to a

 PUT method that is not the uploaded resources, but a confirmation message (like "You successfully uploaded XYZ").